CircleCI-Public/slack-orb/README.md

 1. [Create Slack App](https://api.slack.com/docs/slack-button#register_your_slack_app).
 This will also be the name of the "user" that posts alerts to Slack.
 You'll be asked for which Workspace this app belongs to.
 2. In the settings for the app, enable `Incoming Webhooks`
-3. In the left hand panel of your Slack app settings, under `Features` click `Incoming Webhooks`
+3. On the left hand panel of your Slack app settings, under `Features` click `Incoming Webhooks`
 4. Click `Add New Webhook to Workspace`.
 You will be asked to pick a channel for the webhook here.
 5. Done!
 A webhook URL will be created.